 - Clean the outside of the ear with mineral oil.
 This helps draw the wax out and prevents earwax blockages.
 If you have a parent who is of an advanced age, this is very important for their health and wellbeing.

-- Schedule a routine cleaning with a hearing specialist every 6-12 months to reduce the annoyance of extra wax year ’round.
-These are simple, non-invasive and well-worthwhile procedures.
+- Schedule a routine cleaning every 6-12 months to reduce the annoyance of extra wax year-round.
+These are simple, non-invasive, and well-worthwhile procedures.

 - Get your hearing tested.
 Hearing loss can sometimes feel like your ear is blocked up.
 If you’ve had this sensation for a long time, you should have your hearing evaluated.